$0 Your Child's Top 5 Education Rights Under NZ Law

 5. Escalate to the Board, then Ministry, then Ombudsman using the escalation pathway if the school doesn't respond (cost: $0)

-6. Engage a lawyer only if the dispute reaches Human Rights Commission or Tribunal proceedings (cost: $3,000+)
+6. Seek legal advice or representation if the dispute reaches Human Rights Commission or Tribunal proceedings (cost: can be substantial)

 Tradeoffs to Be Honest About